matplotlib/mplcairo/README.rst

    fig1 = ...
    fig2 = ...
-   with MultiPage(path_or_stream) as mp:
+   with MultiPage(path_or_stream, metadata=...) as mp:
        mp.savefig(fig1)
        mp.savefig(fig2)

-(Note that no other methods of PdfPages are currently implemented, and that is is compulsory to use the context manager form.)
+See the class' docstring for additional information.

 ``cairo-script`` output
 -----------------------